-The engine switch includes the following connection wires:
+The engine switch includes the following wires.

 - IG Yellow/Black

 - E Black

 - FS Green/White

 - G Green/White

+- ST Black/White

+- BAT Red

 - L Red

-- · L White
+- L White

-When the switch is set to the "OFF" position, IG is connecting to E. When the switch is set to the "ON" position, L is connecting to L.
+When the switch is set to the "OFF" position, IG is connecting to E and FS is connecting to G. When the switch is set to the "ON" position, L is connecting to L and when the switch is set to the "START" position, St is connecting BAT.

 FIGURE 24.
-ENGINE ON / OFF SWITCH
+ENGINE START / ON / OFF SWITCH